chris-roerig/vagrant-ruby-webdev-base/README.md

     The Virtual Box machine name.

-* **app_name**
+* **app_dir**

     The folder Vagrant should keep synced.
-Keep in mind this is relative to the Vagrantfile so leaving it blank will resolve to the path of the project:
+Keep in mind this is relative to the Vagrantfile so leaving it blank will resolve to the root path of the Vagrant project:

-    `app_name: ''    # the same as /path/to/my/project`
+    `app_dir: ''    # the same as /path/to/my/project`

-    `app_name: 'foo' # the same as /path/to/my/project/foo`
+    `app_dir: 'foo' # the same as /path/to/my/project/foo`

 * **hostname**